traceywanjiru/traceywanjiru/README.md

 ## About Me
 - 📖 I'm currently learning **Computer Programming** at **IYF**
-- ⭐Fun Fact: I want to major in cybersecurity so I am learning programming to be able to make my own hacking tools.
+- ⭐Fun Fact: I want to major in cybersecurity so I am learning programming to be able to make my own hacking tools and other stuff.

 ## Setup
 ```text